OSC's Owens cluster being installed in 2016 is a Dell-built, Intel® Xeon® processor-based supercomputer.

 You can either use an ssh client application or execute ssh on the command line in a terminal window as follows:

 From there, you are connected to Owens login node and have access to the compilers and other software development tools.
 You can run programs interactively or through batch requests.
 We use control groups on login nodes to keep the login nodes stable.
 Please use batch jobs for any compute-intensive or memory-intensive work.
 See the following sections for details.

 Owens accesses the same OSC mass storage environment as our other clusters.
-Therefore, users have the same home directory as on the Oakley and Ruby clusters.
+Therefore, users have the same home directory as on the old clusters.
 Full details of the storage environment are available in our storage environment guide.